Tracking Patches for Open Source Software Vulnerabilities: Evaluation

-\textbf{Comparison to Vulnerability Databases.} The goal of our comparison to \congyingEdit{industrial} vulnerability databases is not to demonstrate the superiority or inferiority of \tool over vulnerability databases, as we are not aware of how many manual efforts or what automated approaches are involved in the construction of vulnerability databases although some of them have claimed that they collect patches manually or semi-automatically.
-Instead, our goal is to assess the level of accuracy \tool can achieve and the worthiness of \tool, and to explore whether \tool can potentially improve or complement existing industrial vulnerability databases.
+\textbf{Comparison to Vulnerability Databases.} We are~not~aware~of how much manual effort or what automated approach is involved in the construction of industrial vulnerability databases.
+Some~of~them claimed that they collect patches manually or semi-automatically.
+Therefore, the goal~of~our~comparison to \congyingEdit{industrial} databases~is~not~to demonstrate~the superiority or inferiority of \tool over industrial databases, but~to~assess~the~level~of~effectiveness \tool~can~achieve and the worthiness of \tool,~and~explore whether \tool~can~potentially improve or complement~existing industrial databases.